Yodamaniac/Quotes/README.md

 A curated collection of stupid shit my friends and I have said on the internet.

 ##[Jan](https://twitter.com/janszpila)
+I'm sorry... that I'm so much better than you.

 Don't bring a knife to a gun fight.
 Unless it's a bayonet.
 Then it's ok.

 Are you a repli- *can* or a repli- *can't*?